omahs/sanguine/README.md

 We use the following merge strategies:

 - **Squash merge**: All pull requests are squash merged into `master`.
 This keeps the commit history clean and makes it easier to revert changes if necessary.
-  > On a very few occasions, we may use a regular merge when `master` needs to be updated with a few commits from `fe-release`.
+  > On very few occasions, we may use a regular merge when `master` needs to be updated with a few commits from `fe-release`.
 In this case, we will use a regular merge so that there are no merge conflicts when later merging into `fe-release`.
 - **Regular merge**: Latest changes from `master` are **regularly merged** into `fe-release`.
 This ensures that the production front-end always uses the latest changes from `master`, and prevents merge conflicts when merging into `fe-release`.
   > `master` branch should never be the **source branch** when merging into `fe-release`.
 This is because the source branch is always deleted after merging, and we don't want to delete `master`.